 - Make a commitment not to use manipulation techniques that potentially increase your power over someone.
 These can include withholding important details, lying to them, gaslighting, isolating someone from people they trust, destabilizing their sense of self-esteem or causing them to solely rely on you for support or advice.

 - Take an active role in your community to address systemic power imbalance issues.
 This could involve starting a women’s or men’s group, or POC or queer-friendly jams, or hiring an expert to provide training on racism, sexism, ableism, and other isms.
-It could involve providing diversity scholarships to visible and invisible minorities.

 - Seek individual and/or couple counseling with a professional therapist in cases where power imbalance issues are beyond your ability to tend to.

 - What are some ways you can think of minimizing the risks of a power imbalance that are not listed above: